dklotz/sinatra-project-template/README.md

 # Sinatra app template

-This is a minimal template for a simple Sinatra app (with current dependency versions in 2020).
+This is a minimal template for a simple Sinatra app (with current dependency versions as of 2020-06).

 I took a lot of ideas and inspiration from the following projects, but in the end I did not like any of them enough to just use their output:
 - [Hazel](https://github.com/c7/hazel)